Canadian Automobile Association: Clubs

+As of 2016, CAA consists of eight autonomous clubs, if counting CAA Club Group as a single club operating under both the CAA South Central Ontario and CAA Manitoba brands.
+Some clubs serve multiple provinces and/or territories, while others operate in a single province.
+The province of Ontario is split into three territories, with most of the province split between two clubs of comparable size; the third club (CAA Niagara) operates in a single regional municipality covering about 3% of the province's population.

 Alberta Motor Association (AMA)

 The Alberta Motor Association (AMA) is a non-profit membership organization serving Alberta and the Northwest Territories.
 The organization was founded in 1926 with 1400 members; original dues were $6.50.

-It is headquartered in Edmonton and is affiliated with the Canadian Automobile Association (CAA) and the American Automobile Association (AAA) and has more than 980,000 members as of November 2021.
+It is headquartered in Edmonton and is affiliated with the Canadian Automobile Association (CAA) and the American Automobile Association (AAA) and has over 1 million members as of August 2024.
 The Alberta Motor Association provides its members with roadside assistance service, a range of auto touring and leisure travel services, insurance services, and member discounts with partners.
 AMA Financial has also begun offering a variety of mortgage and Guaranteed Investment Certificate products to members.

 The Association is one of the largest CAA/AAA affiliates in North America.
 AMA operates Western Canada’s largest travel agency, AMA Travel.
 AMA publishes its member's Magazine AMA Insider from its Edmonton Headquarters.
 The association also owns Bridgewater Bank, a Calgary-based chartered bank.

 On August 8, 2016, the AMA announced that an executive was dismissed for cause related to "fraudulent activity".
 The Canadian Broadcasting Corporation reported the AMA had commenced a lawsuit against the former vice-president of information technology seeking recovery of $8.2 million CAD related to fraudulent invoices.